bramble-lang/bramble-lang/design/features/arrays.md

 ### Array Value
 1. Allocate space on the stack with `alloca`
-1. `bitcast` the array pointer to a pointer to the first element in the array
+1. <s>`bitcast` the array pointer to a pointer to the first element in the array</s>.
+This understanding is wrong.
+Rust bitcasts the array ptr to assign the first element but ONLY the first element.
+For all other elements it uses GEP on the array pointer to get the element
 1. For each element in the array, compile the element to LLVM
-1. For each LLVM Value, use `getelementptr` to point to the array at a given index
+1. For each LLVM Value, use `getelementptr` on the _array_ pointer to point to the array at a given index
 1. `store` the value to that location
+1. Resolve the LLVM value of the array value to be the pointer returned by `alloca`.
+This can then be copied into the binding variable.

 ### Binding
 1. Allocate space on the stack with `alloca`
 1. Evaluate the RHS of the bind expression
 1. Do I memcpy the result of the RHS into the newly allocated space on the stack or do I use a pointer?
+1. I copy the pointer to the space to the variable name.
+1. In `let a = [1, 2, 3]`, the variable `a` is a pointer to the first element in the array.

 ### Passing to a function
 1. In parameters, evaluate the array type to an LLVM pointer